peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 An array of primitives,
 each of which holds the vertices that make up that primitive.
 If this mesh holds triangles, each primitive will contain three vertices; if lines, two; and if points, one.
-Each vertex is a 3-element array containing that vertex's X, Y, and Z coordinates, in that order.
+Each vertex is an at least 3-element array containing that vertex's X, Y, and Z coordinates, in that order.
 (Type: Array.&lt;Array.&lt;number>>)

 <a name='H3DU.MeshBuffer_primitiveCount'></a>